seif-ahmed-mansour/array-bankist/README.md

-all copyright preserved for Jonas Schmedtmann from The Complete JavaScript Course 2023: From Zero to Expert!
+all copyright preserved for Jonas Schmedtmann from The Complete JavaScript Course 2023: From Zero to Expert! on udemy
 <hr>
 ## bankist app